Carreau/phd-dissertation/parts/part3.rst

 In order to determine :math:`\tau_{rep}`, the Young's modulus determined in the approach phase is used and the model is fitted against the relaxation data.
-A result of such a fit can be seen on :num:`Fig #fit-3-phases`.
+A result of such a fit can be seen on :num:`figure #fit-3-phases`.
 The value of
 |tau| are highly variable and the fit can be difficult when the relaxation is
 slow or in the order of the measured noise.
 Variation of |tau| with the concentration in Capping Protein can be seen on :num:`figure #tau-violin`, and